Computing Large Deviations of First-Passage-Time Statistics in Open Quantum Systems: Two Methods: Wave function cloning algorithm

-The wave function cloning algorithm for computing large deviations in the FPT statistics is a variant of the one used in the counting statistics~\cite{Carollo2020}.
-It is beneficial to first introduce the latter algorithm.
+The wave function cloning algorithm for computing large deviations in the FPT statistics is a variant of that used in the counting statistics~\cite{Carollo2020}.
+It is beneficial to first present the latter algorithm.
 In this context, population dynamics is simulated, and the additional steps involve identifying the cloning factor, making clones according to this factor, and maintaining the number of systems.
 Initially, we prepare $N_0$ copies of the system.
-In addition to state information, each system copy has a time variable $t$ that is initially set to zero.
-The cloning algorithm consists of the following steps: \begin{itemize} \item[(1)] For each system ${\cal S}$, a quantum trajectory is propagated forward in time by the step $dt$.
-Consequently, its time variable is updated, $t\gets t+dt$.
-If a quantum jump of type $\alpha$ occurs, the cloning factor is $Y = e^{-\lambda w_{\alpha}}$, where $w_{\alpha}$ is the corresponding weight.
-If no quantum jump occurs, then $Y=1$. \item[(2)] The system ${\cal S}$ is either terminated or cloned based on the cloning factor: \begin{itemize} \item[\textbullet] calculates $y=[Y+\epsilon]$, where $[\cdot]$ denotes the operator of taking the integer part and $\epsilon$ is uniformly distributed in the range $(0,1)$; \item[\textbullet] if $y=0$, the system ${\cal S}$ is terminated; \item[\textbullet] if $y>1$, we make $y-1$ new clones of ${\cal S}$, all of which are in the updated state. \end{itemize} \end{itemize} The above procedure may lead to either exponential growth or complete decay of the number of systems.
+In addition to state information, each system copy has a time variable $t$ that is initially zero.
+The cloning algorithm consists of the following steps: \begin{itemize} \item[(1)] For each system ${\cal S}$, a quantum trajectory is propagated forward in time by step $dt$.
+Consequently, its time variable is updated so that $t\gets t+dt$.
+If a quantum jump of type $\alpha$ occurs, the cloning factor is $Y = e^{-\lambda w_{\alpha}}$, where $w_{\alpha}$ represents the corresponding weight.
+If no quantum jump occurs, then $Y=1$. \item[(2)] The system ${\cal S}$ is either terminated or cloned on the basis of the cloning factor: \begin{itemize} \item[\textbullet] calculates $y=[Y+\epsilon]$, where $[\cdot]$ denotes the operator of taking the integer part and $\epsilon$ is uniformly distributed in the range $(0,1)$; \item[\textbullet] if $y=0$, the system ${\cal S}$ is terminated; \item[\textbullet] if $y>1$, we make $y-1$ new clones of ${\cal S}$, all of which are in the updated state. \end{itemize} \end{itemize} The above procedure may result in either exponential growth or complete decay of the number of systems.
 Therefore, we add a third step to keep the number of systems at $N_0$: \begin{itemize} \item[(3)] After each time step $dt$, we have $N$ copies of the systems.
 If $N>N_0$, we randomly terminate the $N-N_0$ systems.
 If $N<N_0$, we make $N_0-N$ random clones from the remaining copies.
 We record the value $X=N/N_0$.
-Then, the procedure continues by looping over the above steps. \end{itemize} For an evolution with a long time interval $t$, we record many such $X$ values: $\{X_1,X_2,\cdots\}$.
+Then, the procedure continues by looping over the above steps. \end{itemize} For an evolution with a long interval $t$, we record many $X$ values: $\{X_1,X_2,\cdots\}$.
 The SCGF is then computed from the long-time behavior of the product of all these values as follows: